IRS Forms

 Who qualifies as a “church” or “qualified church‑controlled organization”

 For this election, “church” includes a church, a convention or association of churches, and an elementary or secondary school that is controlled, operated, or principally supported by a church or by a convention or association of churches.
-A qualified church‑controlled organization is a church‑controlled 501(c)(3) that does not both sell to the general public more than incidentally at more than nominal charges and receive over 25 percent of support from government plus public sales and fees from non‑unrelated activities.
+A qualified church‑controlled organization is a church‑controlled 501(c)(3) that does not both sell to the general public more than incidentally at more than nominal charges and receive over 25 percent of support from government plus public sales and receipts from related trade or business activities.
+Both conditions must be met for the organization to lose qualified status – failing only one (for example, a seminary that sells books but draws no governmental support) keeps the organization eligible.

-Your certification must attest to sincere religious opposition to paying these taxes.
+Your certification must attest to sincere religious opposition to paying these taxes (financial inconvenience or a general objection to the tax burden does not qualify – the basis must be religious).
 That is the threshold that allows the election, and it is why the timing requirement is strict.

 Clear boundaries, what the election does not cover